Jay Bowerman: Later life

 After leaving the office of governor on January 8, 1911, Bowerman moved to Portland, where he resumed the practice of law.
 He was reelected president of the State Senate but retired following the 1911 session.

 As a private citizen he actively supported Oregon's first statewide bond issue for highway construction, a $6,000,000 proposal.
 He also served as an active lobbyist for years at the State Legislature.

 Bowerman died in Portland in 1957, and was buried in Lincoln Memorial Park in Portland, Oregon.

 Personal life

-From an early age, Bowerman was estranged from his father.

 Bowerman married Elizabeth Hoover in 1903 and they had four children.
-Bill Bowerman became a well-known track and field coach at the University of Oregon, as well as coach of the U.S. Olympic Track and Field team at the 1972 Olympics in Munich.
+His son Bill Bowerman became a well-known track and field coach at the University of Oregon, as well as coach of the U.S. Olympic Track and Field team at the 1972 Olympics in Munich.
 He co-founded Nike, Inc. with Phil Knight.

 Bowerman and Elizabeth eventually divorced, and Bowerman married Wayfe Hockett in 1914.
 This marriage produced two children.